$\ell_1$-penalized Multinomial Regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes: Numerical studies

 \subsection{A real example: Identifying important variables associated with different subtypes of MCI/dementia in NACC database}

-We have described the data set background, pre-processing procedure, and the contrast coefficient between AD and CN in Section \ref{subsec: intro example}.
-In this section, we continue presenting and discussing the results of contrast coefficients between FTLD and CN, LBD/PD and CN, and VBI and CN, which can be found in Tables \ref{table: ftld}-\ref{table: vbi}, respectively.
+We have described the dataset background, pre-processing procedure, and the contrast coefficient between AD and CN in Section \ref{subsec: intro example}.
+In this section, we continue by presenting and discussing the results of contrast coefficients between FTLD and CN, LBD/PD and CN, and VBI and CN, which can be found in Tables \ref{table: ftld}-\ref{table: vbi}, respectively.

 Similar to the effect on AD and CN, the number of days from the initial visit to the most recent visit is also a strong predictor for LBD/PD and CN, and VBI and CN.
 With other factors fixed, a long time from the initial visit means more likely progressing into AD, LBD/PD, and VBI.
 For FTLD, the presence of primary supranuclear palsy and family FTLD immutation are significant predictors.
-This is in accordance with the findings in \cite{greaves2019update} that around 30\% of FTLD patients have a strong family history and many FTLD cases are related to genetics.
-Also, the presumptive etiologic diagnosis of primary supranuclear palsy (PSP) is a strong predictor.
+This aligns with the findings in \cite{greaves2019update} that around 30\% of FTLD patients have a strong family history, and many FTLD cases are related to genetics.
+Additionally, the presumptive etiologic diagnosis of primary supranuclear palsy (PSP) is a strong predictor.
 Such a relationship has been found in the literature.
 For example, it has been known that PSP shares pathology with FTLD \citep{giagkou2019progressive}.
-In addition, having difficulty traveling, playing a game, and working on a hobby are also found to be predictors of FTLD, suggestive of the subtle, non-memory cognitive symptoms that may arise in preclinical stages.
-For LBD/PD, hallucinations, REM sleep behavior disorder, and depression are significant predictors against CN, which are in accordance with findings in the literature \citep{boeve1998rem, onofrj2013visual}.
+Moreover, difficulties with traveling, playing games, and engaging in hobbies are also predictors of FTLD, suggestive of the subtle, non-memory cognitive symptoms that may arise in preclinical stages.
+For LBD/PD, hallucinations, REM sleep behavior disorder, and depression are significant predictors against CN, which aligns with findings in the literature \citep{boeve1998rem, onofrj2013visual}.
 For VBI, a history of vascular events (stroke, transient ischemic attack) and risk factors (sleep apnea, diabetes) appear across several variables as predictors, as does diabetes, a strong indicator of vascular risk.
-Similar conclusions can be found in \cite{ahtiluoto2010diabetes} and \cite{kalaria2016stroke}.
+Similar conclusions are noted in \cite{ahtiluoto2010diabetes} and \cite{kalaria2016stroke}.